suryavip/wheel03-pico/README.md

+> **Warning**:
-> __Note__: Still in progress to make this public friendly.
+> Still in progress to make this public friendly.
 Please be patience.
 Feel free to contact me (email on github profile).
+> If you decide to run this software, make sure you know what you are doing.
+> Electrical fire and explosion can happen if hardware and software not configured properly.

 # DIY Force Feedback Steering Wheel
 Code name: `wheel03-pico`